ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

 :deprecated:
   In addition to updating the ``CHANGELOG`` and ``porting_guide.X.y.rst`` the module should be renamed to start with an ``_`` and the following values should be set:

-  :version: A `string` which represents the current version of Ansible, i.e. ``version: "2.5"``.
+  :version: A `string` which represents the version of Ansible the deprecation starts, i.e. ``version: "2.5"``.
 Not the version this will be removed in.
   :why: Optional string that used to detail why this has been removed.
   :alternative: Inform users they should do instead, i.e. ``Use M(whatmoduletouseinstead) instead.``.
 :options: